 In summary, the Project continues to proactively manage production of many deliverables generally on schedule.
 The Project also provides agencies, partner system organizations, and third parties with information needed to assess impacts, understand timelines, and act.
-As of April, no insurmountable technical challenges have emerged that would affect the practicality of implementing Peoplesoft as designed for the Florida PALM solution.
+As of February, no design conflicts or insurmountable technical challenges have emerged that would prevent or cause reconsideration of the practicality of implementing Peoplesoft as designed for the Florida PALM solution.